jhautry/echo-dot/README.md

 *Conducted*: Using sslsplit on the WiFi Pineapple to intercept and log the encrypted traffic to and from the Echo Dot.
 Wireshark was used to analyze the network traffic.

-*Results*: The Echo Dot fails to connect to the Amazon cloud and gives a verbal message saying “Sorry.
-I’m having trouble speaking right now”.
+*Results*: The Echo Dot fails to connect to the Amazon backend and gives a verbal message saying “Sorry, I’m having trouble understanding right now.
+Please try a little later”.
 The encrypted network traffic captured by Wireshark shows an “invalid certificate authority” alert.

 See: [echodot-sslsplit.pcapng](https://github.com/jhautry/echo-dot/blob/master/packet-captures/echodot-sslsplit.pcapng)